Comparing-Agile-vs-Scrum

 • More immediate returns on investment

-By focusing on customer requirements and prioritizing tasks during sprint planning, Scrum teams can ensure they’re always working on the most critical features and delivering value to their customers.
+By focusing on customer requirements and prioritizing tasks during sprint planning, Scrum teams can guarantee they’re always working on the most critical features and delivering value to their customers.

 Scrum roles